J. A. Prestwich Industries: Motorcycles

-From 1904 to 1908 complete motorcycles were produced from the development of the first overhead valve motorcycle engine to be produced in the UK.
+From 1903 to 1908 complete motorcycles were produced from the development of the first overhead valve motorcycle engine to be produced in the UK.

 After that the factory concentrated on supplying its engines to other manufacturers, including Brough Superior, Triumph Motorcycles, A. J. Stevens & Co.
 Ltd, Enfield Cycle Co, Hazlewoods Limited, Zenith Motorcycles, Grindlay Peerless and HRD Motorcycles, the forerunner of Vincent Motorcycles.
 Machines that incorporated its engines included the AJS Model D, fabricated for the Russians in the First World War.

 JAP exported significant numbers of engines to foreign motorcycle manufacturers including Dresch and Terrot in France, and Ardie, Hecker and Tornax in Germany.

 Latterly, JAP engines (under Villiers control) were used in motorcycle racing, and most commonly speedway or dirt track.

-Various enthusiasts continued development of the engine into the 70's primarily for grass track, speedway and long track use.
+Various enthusiasts continued development of the engine into the 1970s primarily for grass track, speedway and long track use.
 Variants included the use of 4 valve heads, twin spark plugs and early electronic ignition systems.
 Some were modified to run as alcohol fuelled engines primarily for speedway use.

 All the engines were 4 stroke.

-Use of the engine declined in the 70's as competing engines from Jawa-CZ and Weslake were developed giving better performance.
+Use of the engine declined in the 1970s as competing engines from Jawa-CZ and Weslake were developed giving better performance.

 Aircraft engines

 Early aircraft were light and basic, and needed a reliable lightweight engine for power.
 JAP motorcycle engines were often used in this application.
 A JAP engine was originally fitted in A V Roe's 1909 triplane, regarded as the first all-British aircraft, and for a while Prestwich and Roe had a partnership.
-JA Prestwich at first would deliver the same engine to the aircraft manufacturer, allowing them to make local modifications – mainly larger venturi tubes for the carburettor, to allow for greater air intake at altitude.
-In the late 1920s and early 1930s JA Prestwich produced various heavier engines under licence, including those for the UK market for Aeronca.
+J. A. Prestwich at first would deliver the same engine to the aircraft manufacturer, allowing them to make local modifications – mainly larger venturi tubes for the carburettor, to allow for greater air intake at altitude.
+In the late 1920s and early 1930s J. A. Prestwich produced various heavier engines under licence, including those for the UK market for Aeronca.